 How many images can I enter per contest?

-5 individual images for our Reportage Awards, and 1 story for our Story Awards, per contest.
+5 individual images for our Reportage Awards, and 2 stories for our Story Awards, per contest.
 These entrants are included in your subscription fee.

 So there are two different types of Awards?